evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 `more ` **filename**.

 where **filename** is the full name (including the suffix) of a file you can see in this directory.
+For example you could look at the datafile we will work with by typing this:

+`more forward_subset.fastq`

 You can use the spacebar to scroll down or type `q` to return to the prompt.
-If you happen to want to look at a compressed file that has the suffix `.gz`, you can type this:
+Later, if you happen to want to look at a compressed file that has the suffix `.gz`, you can type this:

 `zmore ` **filename**.

+This current directory doesn't have any compressed files, but we will use this command later.

 If you need to rename a file you can type this: